VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **55,700 people in the US are injured by jewelry each year**
+- ⚡ Daily fun fact: **O.J.
+Simpson had a severe case of rickets and wore leg braces when he was a child**

 <h3 align="left">Connect with me:</h3>
 <p align="left">